China's trade growth accelerates in Sept; exports up 9.9%

 China’s trade growth accelerates in Sept; exports up 9.9%New

-BEIJING (AP) — China’s trade growth accelerated in September as the world’s second-largest economy recovered from the coronavirus pandemic.
-Exports rose 9.9% to $239.8 billion, up from August’s 9.5% growth.
-Imports gained 13.2% to $202.8 billion, up from the previous month’s 2.1% contraction.
-Exporters have benefited from China’s relatively early reopening from shutdowns to fight the virus and from strong global demand for masks and medical supplies.
-They have been taking market share from foreign competitors that are hampered by anti-disease controls.
+BEIJING (AP) — China’s trade picked up in September as exporters benefited from the country’s relatively early reopening from pandemic shutdowns and strong global demand for masks and medical supplies.
+Exports rose 9.9% to $239.8 billion, up from August’s 9.5% growth, for the fourth straight month of gains.
+Imports increased 13.2% to $202.8 billion, up from the previous month’s 2.1% contraction.
+Chinese exporters have been taking market share from foreign competitors that are hampered by anti-disease controls.
 Tuesday’s data showed exports to the United States rose 20.5% to $44 billion despite higher U.S. tariffs, while imports of American goods rose 24.5% to $13.2 billion.